DanyGames2014/nyawiki/content/StationAPI/Networking/Packets.md

 Server Console:
 ![[multiplayer_server_console.png]]
-&nbsp;

 We can see that the player receives a message from the Server about the block being removed, and this time the String that we sent is displayed in the Server Console.